levibostian/iOSBlanky/README.md

 This project uses a list of various services to receive push notifications, run a CI server, and more.
 To keep the code base simple, [keep the environments close](https://12factor.net/dev-prod-parity), and avoid runtime complexity/bugs, all of these services are configured with environment variables all defined with a `.env` file.

+*Note: Anytime you edit the `.env` file, you need to run the script `./set_environment.rb` to make those changes go into effect.*
+*Note: This project relies on the CLI tool, [cici](https://github.com/levibostian/cici/) for helping with the environments.
+You may want to read up on the README of the project to understand how it's used in the `./set_environment.rb` script.*

 Now, let's go into each of the `.env` variables, enabling the various services as we go on.

 - [Firebase](https://firebase.google.com/docs/) - Used for analytics, error reporting, remote configuration, dynamic links.